kin-labs/kin-developer-docs-old/docs/docs/index.md

 ### Where to start

 To effectively integrate the use of Kin into their apps, developers should first familiarize themselves with the high-level [architecture overview](/docs/architecture-overview/) and [how the system works](/docs/how-it-works/).
-Those who already have Kin-approved apps can also look to the [SDK migration](/docs/migration-to-new-sdks/) section for details on what has changed.
-Those who are new but are ready to get started and register can jump to the [App Registration](/docs/app-registration/) section.
+Those who are ready to get started and register can jump to the [App Registration](/docs/app-registration/) section.